NicoletMK/NasaImageDaily/README.md

 # NasaApp

-A SPA that shows daily image/video of Nasa.
+A SPA that shows daily image/video of Nasa with a user login and gmail Oauth.

 # Framework and packages: